 The Court of Special Appeals of Maryland ruled last week in Shafer v.
 Interstate Automobile Ins.
-Co. that a motorcycle passenger – who was injured when the motorcycle on which she was riding blew out a tire – is not entitled to uninsured motorist coverage because she failed to meet her burden of proof that the damage to the tire was caused by negligence of a third party.
+Co. that a motorcycle passenger – who was injured when the motorcycle on which she was riding blew out a tire – is not entitled to uninsured motorist coverage because she failed to meet her burden of proof that the damage to the tire was caused by third-party negligence.
 Accordingly, the court affirmed a Washington County, Maryland trial court judge who granted summary judgment on behalf of defendants Interstate Insurance and Nationwide Insurance.

 The Plaintiff’ presented uncontroverted evidence through an accident reconstructionist expert, R. Scott Wills who is a frequent expert in these kinds of cases, that a tire blowout from a piece of sheet metal from an unidentified vehicle that was lodged into the motorcycle’s tires caused the motorcycle accident in Washington County.
-There was no evidence of contributory negligence by Plaintiff or the operator of the motorcycle.
+There was no evidence of contributory negligence by the Plaintiff or the operator of the motorcycle.
 But the unanimous court found that Plaintiff’s case failed because her attorney did not and could not prove “any evidence of the negligent act or course of negligent conduct which resulted in the dislodgment of a metal piece in the roadway.”

-In other words, under Maryland Insurance Code Annotated Section 19-509(c)(1), you must be entitled to recover damages from the negligent party.
-Accordingly, the uninsured motorist insurance carrier in Maryland steps into the shoes of the party whose negligence caused the accident, even if the negligent party is a phantom car that sped away after causing the accident.
-In this case, there were no shoes to step into because Plaintiff could not point to any negligent party because there was no evidence that the nail was lost due to the negligence of a third party.
-In fact, logic and reason leads to the opposite conclusion: that the nail dropped from the engine of another car through no fault of the driver.
+Under Maryland Insurance Code Annotated Section 19-509(c)(1), you may recover damages from the negligent party.
+The uninsured motorist insurance carrier in Maryland steps into the shoes of the party whose negligence caused the accident, even if the negligent party is a phantom car that sped away after causing the accident.
+Here, there were no shoes to step into because the Plaintiff could not point to any negligent party because there was no evidence that the lost nail was because of third party negligence.
+Logic and reason lead to the opposite conclusion: that the nail dropped from the engine of another car through no fault of the driver.